 Special emphasis is given to measurement and improvement of quality in health care organizations.
 Special emphasis is given to commonly used principles and practices of quality management in health care.

-Leadership in Health Care Organizations (3)
+Current Trends in Health Care (3)

 A synthesis of theories, strategies, and systems of managing and leading health care organizations.
 Distinctive leadership styles are studied and considerable attention is given to insights gained from real life leadership scenarios.